hopeforkoami/portofolio_site/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
+    Web Browser (e.g. Firefox, Chrome, Edge)

 ### Setup
+    Download the code from this repository.

 ### Install
+    Install the linters in your local environment to mantain your code clean

 ### Usage